-Steve Williams System and Governance Manager at Lloyd’s Register Management Systems, and ISO/TC 207/SC1 committee member, shares his thoughts about the revised EMS and the key challenges that organisations faced.
+Steve Williams System and Governance Manager at Lloyd’s Register and ISO/TC 207/SC1 committee member, shares his thoughts about the revised environmental management system (EMS) standard and the key challenges that organisations faced.

 Compared to ISO 14001:2004, what was the biggest difference in the approach that organisations took towards the adoption and implementation of ISO 14001:2015?

 The new and changed areas in ISO 14001:2015 meant that organisations had to look very closely at what they do and how they do it, with emphasis on their supply chains and outsourced processes.

 In addition to this change, the emphasis placed upon leadership means that senior management teams now have to become much more involved with the implementation and management of their organisation’s EMS.

 The most significant changes that organisations have faced when implementing ISO 14001:2015, came from the adoption of the common high level structure, introduced by Annex SL.